-Created in 1985, the Metropolis Association is represented by more than 120 members from across the world and operates as an international forum for exploring issues and concerns common to all big cities and metropolitan regions.
+Created in 1985, the METROPOLIS Association is represented by more than 130 members from across the world and operates as an international forum for exploring issues and concerns common to all big cities and metropolitan regions.
 Metropolis also manages the Metropolitan Section of United Cities and Local Governments (UCLG).

-“For more than 25 years, Metropolis has had the mission of accompanying cities in mutual learning, innovation, governance, technical and financial assistance, international presence and debate.”
+“For more than 30 years, METROPOLIS has had the mission of accompanying cities in mutual learning, innovation, governance, technical and financial assistance, international presence and debate.”

 In metropolitan governance, understood as collaboration between metropolitan governments on the one hand and the other levels of local, regional and state governments on the other; public/private cooperation and public participation.

-In technical/financial assistance, to mobilize new financial resources for investments earmarked at sustainable and efficient development.
+In technical/financial assistance, to mobilize new financial resources for investments marked at sustainable and efficient development.

 In mutual learning, as a result of the transfer of knowledge, practices and experiences between metropolitan governments and their associates